-I/We (land owner or developer, address), as proplat to be surveyed, laid out and platted to be king Baldwin County, Alabama, and that the (Street are hereby dedicated to the use of the public. nown as (Subdivi sion Name), a part of (Section Call Out)
+I/We (land owner or developer, address), as proprietor(s), have caused the land embraced in the within plat to be surveyed, laid out and platted to be known as (Subdivision Name), a part of (Section Call Out), Baldwin County, Alabama, and that the (Streets, Drives, Alleys, Easements, etc.) as shown on said plat are hereby dedicated to the use of the public.

 Property Owner

 Signed and sealed in the presence of:

 Witness

-ACKN IOWLEDGMEN T
+ACKNOWLEDGMENT

 STATE OF ALABAMA COUNTY OF BALDWIN

-I,, Notary Public in (individual's name), whose name as (title) of th instrument, and who is known to me, acknowle content of the instrument, and as such officer at and as the act of said corporation. ne (corporation nar edged before me o n this day that, being informed of the
+I, , Notary Public in and for said County, in said State, hereby certify that (individual's name), whose name as (title) of the (corporation name), is signed to the foregoing instrument, and who is known to me, acknowledged before me on this day that, being informed of the content of the instrument, and as such officer and with full authority, executed the same voluntarily for and as the act of said corporation.

-GIVEN under my hand and official seal this day of , 20
+GIVEN under my hand and official seal this day of , 20.

 NOTARY PUBLIC

 OR

-ACKN OWLEDGMEN Т
+ACKNOWLEDGMENT

 STATE OF ALABAMA COUNTY OF BALDWIN

-I,, Notary Public in (owner's name), whose name is signed to the for acknowledged before me on this day that, being same voluntarily for and as the act of said corporate. g informed of the nty, in said State, hereby certify that nt, and who is known to me, contents of the instrument, executed the
+I, , Notary Public in and for said County, in said State, hereby certify that (owner's name), whose name is signed to the foregoing instrument, and who is known to me, acknowledged before me on this day that, being informed of the contents of the instrument, executed the same voluntarily for and as the act of said corporation.

 GIVEN under my hand and official seal this day of , 20

-NO TARY PUBLIC
+NOTARY PUBLIC